flexstack/new-dockerfile/README.md

 For example, a `serve`, `start`, `start:prod` command in a `package.json` file will be used as the run command.

 Read on to see runtime-specific examples and how to configure the generated Dockerfile.

+## Contributing

+Read the [CONTRIBUTING.md](CONTRIBUTING.md) guide to learn how to contribute to this project.

+## Used By

+- [FlexStack](https://flexstack.com) - A platform that simplifies the deployment of containerized applications to AWS.
+  FlexStack uses this tool to automatically detect the runtime and framework used by your project, so you can just bring your code and deploy it with confidence.
+- *Your project here* - If you're using this tool in your project, let us know!
+We'd love to feature you here.